 We have a team of equipment and process specialists capable of providing 24/7 rapid-response, ‘frontline’ support and training to compliment your own technical personnel.

 We offer a broad range of cutting-edge X-ray and CT products designed to support all your industrial inspection needs.
 Whether your component is measured in micrometers or meters, we have a system that fits.

-YXLON CT Precision
+YXLON FF85 CT

 Why choose Etek Aero

 With our team of experienced and factory trained service engineers, Etek Aero provide a world class service that focuses on quick response times and putting customers first.

 Stay ahead of the curve